Raptor56MTG/MTGO-OCR-Challenge-Project/README.md

 ## Current Status

 The current status of this repository is that is it not being actively maintained as of January 2025.
 Libraries, python versions, and other factors may be out of date when you visit this page.
-From my current knowledge, this repository has been forked, and is being actively worked on and maintained here:
+This repository has been forked and is being actively worked on and maintained here:

 - https://github.com/brossignol/MTGO-OCR-Challenge-Project